ampmresearch/ampmresearch.github.io/index.md

 - Notification of acceptance: 17 November 2021,
 - Workshop: 8 December 2021.

-Registration can be done [here](https://jurix2021.mruni.eu/registration/).
-If participation is virtual, please register as remote participants.
+Registration via the main conference (https://jurix2021.mruni.eu/).
+If participation is virtual, you still need to register as remote participants.